Chuy: Etymology

-The word "Chuy", according to most scholars, comes from the Tupi–Guarani language.
-The Indians had designated the small brook on whose banks the town would emerge with the same name.
-According to Daniel Granada, "Chui" was also the name the Indians gave a yellow-breasted bird, native and common in the marshes of the area.
+The word "Chuy", according to most scholars, comes from a Tupi–Guarani language.
+One of such Indigenous nation had designated the small brook on whose banks the town would emerge with the same name.
+According to Daniel Granada, chui was also the name that Tupi–Guarani language's speakers gave to a yellow-breasted bird, native and common in the marshes of the area.
 According to Tancredo Blotta, chuy is a compound word which should be translated as "river of brown water".

-The Brazilian historian Péricles Azambuja alludes to a rumor that the word (originally Chyu) would have been brought by former tribes who migrated from the Andes.
+The Brazilian historian Péricles Azambuja alludes to a rumor that the word (originally Chyu) would have been brought by former nations who migrated from the Andes.
 A Quechua word, achuy had the meaning of "teaching" through storytelling, thus chuy'o would be "master " or "narrator."

 In a different context, chuy can be seen to mean a small frog or toad in the water, a small turtle or small horse.
 Advocates of some of these theories base their beliefs on the fact that the stream, and watercourse, is insignificant compared to others in the area.